 The last step for a materials engineer is to become licensed as a professional engineer.
 While not a mandatory step for all, it is a requirement for those leading publicly funded engineering projects.
 Furthermore, getting certified as a professional engineer is a mark of distinction that can be seen as desirable in job markets and it can qualify one for board examinations and future advancement.

 In order to be eligible to become a professional engineer, materials engineers need at least four years of practical work experience in their field.
 Once deemed eligible, materials engineers will need to pass the Principles and Practice of Engineering (PE) exam, which tests for a minimum level of competency in materials engineering.
-The 80-question, eight-hour test is administered once a year.
+The 85-question, 9.5-hour test is administered once a year.
 Exam fees vary by state.

 Materials engineering is built upon a bedrock of scientific truth and evolving innovation.
-In order to stay current with new findings and industry trends, many materials engineers choose to join a professional society or subscribe to field-specific journals.
+To stay current with new findings and industry trends, many materials engineers choose to join a professional society or subscribe to field-specific journals.
 If you want to listen in on high-level conversations about materials engineering, check out some of the resources below.